Brand Messaging Explained: Frameworks, Examples, and Tips

 What Are Brand Pillars?

-They also ensure that your message is received with clarity and help encourage your target audience to engage with you.
+They also ensure that the message is received with clarity and help encourage the target audience to engage.

 There are five main pillars:

-- Purpose: Why does your company exist?
+1. Purpose: Why does a company exist?
 How did it start?

-- Perception: How does your audience perceive your company?
-Consider what others (including your employees) say about your brand through surveys, social media, and other interactions.
+2. Perception: How does the audience perceive a company?
+Consider what others (including employees) say about the brand through surveys, social media, and other interactions.

-- Identity: Who are you as a company?
-What is your personality like?
-Are you cheeky?
+3. Identity: What is a business personality like?
+Is it cheeky?
 Fun?
 Athletic?

-- Positioning: Who are your target audience?
-Defining this helps guide your strategies and keep them on point.
+4. Positioning: Who is the target audience?
+Defining this helps guide the strategies and keep them on point.

-- Placement: What marketing strategies do you use to attract your target audience?
-Where does your market see you?
+5. Placement: What marketing strategies does a brand use to attract the target audience?
+Where does the market see a brand?

 How Do Brand Pillars Relate to Messaging?